tlow87/creator-report/src/markdown/page.md

           description: 1M+ followers
           value: 2,000,000
     section2-quotes:
+      item:
         - quote: “People are choosing to become creators as the availability and advances in technology let anyone <span>reach virtually everyone.</span>
           link: kittycatmatt
           creator: Kitty Cat Matt
           followers: 396.2 followers on TikTok
-        avatar: /images/avatar-kitty-cat-matt.png
+          avatar: ../images/avatar-kitty-cat-matt.png
         - quote: “We live in an amazing time where the ordinary person gets to become a creator and find success with social media. <span>It’s the wave of the future.</span>
           link: psychicstina
           creator: Psychic Stina
           followers: 213.1K followers on TikTok
-        avatar: /images/avatar-psychic-stina.png
+          avatar: ../images/avatar-psychic-stina.png
 ---